mmeyer724/Frameworkless/README.md

 $container->add('\Spot\Locator')
     ->withArgument($db);
 ```
-Then you can create models in src, these will be autoload by composer can be accessed from your controllers. ``src/Models/Posts.php``
+From here you can add models to any directory under src/, which will be autoloaded by composer.
+For example ( ``src/Models/Posts.php``):

 ```php